PIpeIQ/pipeiq-framework/README.md

 ---

 ## Overview
-PIPEIQ is an open-source protocol that enables developers to seamlessly connect and orchestrate AI tools across the Web2 and Web3 ecosystems.
+PIPEIQ is an open-source framework that enables developers to seamlessly connect and orchestrate AI tools across the Web2 and Web3 ecosystems.
 It abstracts away the complexities of identity, messaging, and orchestration by providing standardized primitives for agent coordination, tool invocation, and cross-network integration.

 With native support for models, MCP servers, decentralized compute providers, and on-chain identity frameworks, PIPEIQ aims to serve as a universal protocol layer for the AI economy—supporting autonomous, composable, and verifiable AI agents.